 If you have more of a harvest than you can eat in a week, and you have the freezer space, then why not freeze it?

 You’ll need to wash the spinach leaves and remove any dirt in cold water.
 Then pat the leaves dry.

-From there, you place them in a Ziploc freezer bag and remove all of the air from the bag.
+From there, you place them in a sealable freezer bag and remove all of the air from the bag.
 Then seal the bag and freeze.
 You should eat it within three months.

 Canning spinach gives it a much more extended shelf-life.
-Plus, it doesn’t take up any extra freezer space either.
+Plus, it doesn’t take up any extra freezer space.
 If you have a canner, some canning experience, or a friend who has experience that is willing to help you, then you might want to consider canning your own spinach.

 But if you want to use your spinach right away, check out our collection of 30 fresh spinach recipes.